judahkrug/F1Insights/README.md

 ## Insights

 - **Verstappen dominance**: Max Verstappen leads the rankings with the highest composite score.
 This is due to him leading in Points Per Race, Average Starting Position, and Average Finishing Poisition
-- **Tire management**: Lewis Hamilton shows excellent tire management with low degradation
+- **Tire management**: Drivers that are often near the back of the pack excel in minimizing Tire Degradation
-- **Position gains**: Hamilton also excels at gaining positions during races
+- **Position gains**: Despite scoring highly in Average Starting Position, Hamilton also performs well in Average Positions Gained during races
 - **Model findings**: Random Forest models demonstrate strong training performance but show signs of overfitting compared to Ridge Regression